Available Title(s): 107I-YN_CS_NPS - Program Specialist 2, 1481-YN_ADMINPRO - Student Services Coordinator/Advisor 1

 WSU offers a comprehensive benefits package which includes: paid sick and vacation leave; paid holidays; medical, dental, life and disability insurance package for employees and dependents; retirement; deferred compensation and optional supplemental retirement accounts.

-Screening and Posting Close Date: The screening of applications will begin May 26, 2023.
-Applicants must submit their completed application by June 1, 2023 at 11:59 p.m.
+Posting Close Date: Applicants must submit their completed application by June 13, 2023 at 11:59 p.m.

 Background Check: This position has been designated by the department to require a background check because it requires access to children or vulnerable adults as defined by RCW 74.34, engages in law enforcement, requires security clearance, interacts with WSU students in a counseling or advising capacity, has access to personal identifying and/or financial information, unsupervised access to university buildings/property, or other business-related need.
 A background check will not be completed until an initial determination of qualification for employment has been made.